Guenther Podola: Trial

 The start of the trial was delayed for nine days while a jury heard evidence of whether Podola was medically fit to stand trial.
 After 3 1/2 hours of deliberation, they decided he was.
 A fresh jury was called to hear the trial itself which commenced on 18 July 1959.
 When asked for his plea, he replied: "I do not remember the crime for which I stand accused ...
 I am unable to answer the charges."
 He was defended by Frederick Lawton QC.
 Neurologist Michael Ashby gave evidence as an expert medical witness at his trial, as did psychiatrist Archibald Leigh, who claimed Podola was feigning his illness.

 The jury took 38 minutes to find Podola guilty of murder, and he was sentenced to death by the trial judge, Mr Justice Edmund Davies.
 He later confessed his guilt.
-The Home Secretary, R. A. Butler, under a little-known and little-used power, referred the case to the Court of Criminal Appeal, which upheld the conviction.
+The Home Secretary, Rab Butler, under a little-known and little-used power, referred the case to the Court of Criminal Appeal, which upheld the conviction.
 The Attorney-General's refusal of leave to appeal to the House of Lords brought the case to a close in a fresh outburst of public controversy.
 Podola was hanged at Wandsworth Prison at 9:45 a.m. on 5 November 1959.
 He was buried in the prison graveyard (grave 59).
 His execution took place five years before the last execution of any criminal and six years before the suspension and later abolition of the death penalty.